By Onz Chery

 The documentary film’s interviewer, John Wesley Placide, quickly looked over at Rinvil for a reaction.
 But Rinvil’s attention wasn’t on the known Haiti, the dangerous one.
 Instead, his eyes were trained on a narrative not seen in the Haiti story: mental illness.

 Now Rinvil’s film, “Twoub Mantal: Healing a Nation,” is sharing that story around the world.
-Since its June 2020 release, the film has won two awards: the Ciudad International Film Festival’s best documentary in Mexico and Bergen International Film Festival’s best documentary in New Jersey.
-It has also been selected to be in the Fort Lauderdale International Film Festival and the Black Star International Film Festival in Ghana.
+Since its June 2020 release, the film has won two awards: the Ciudad International Film Festival’s best documentary in Mexico and Bergen County Film Festival (R)’s best documentary in New Jersey.
+It has also been selected to be in the Fort Lauderdale International Film Festival and was in the Black Star International Film Festival in Ghana.

 “I’m really joyful because all the stories in the film are from people in Haiti,” Rinvil, 47, said.
 “It’s bringing awareness to a subject that’s really taboo within our community.”